 This is the best healthy banana bread!
 It’s bursting with flavor and made with tons of healthy ingredients.
 This recipe can be made with or without chocolate chips and/or nuts!

 Healthy Banana Bread

 This simple healthy banana bread recipe has quickly become one of my favorites!
 My kids and husband are obsessed with it and it’s received dozens of rave reviews!
-If you’re looking to make healthy banana bread muffins, be sure to check out this similar recipe or this chocolate banana muffins (both on the healthier side!)
+If you’re looking to make healthy banana bread muffins, be sure to check out these flourless banana muffins or this chocolate banana muffins (both on the healthier side!)

 While this healthy banana bread does still have refined sugar, it swaps out tons of unhealthy ingredients typically found in banana bread for much healthier wholesome ingredients.
-The sugar is very minimal compared to most banana bread recipes!
+The sugar is very minimal compared to most banana bread recipes.
 The oats, Greek yogurt, egg, honey, banana (of course), coconut oil, white wheat flour, and cinnamon are all good-for-you ingredients you’ll find in this bread recipe!

 What makes this healthy?*

 - Oats: Rich in antioxidants and contain powerful soluble fiber.

 - Greek Yogurt: High in protein and packed with probiotics, potassium, and calcium.